Tuamotuan language: Dialects

-Pa‘umotu has seven dialects or linguistic areas: covering Parata, Vahitu, Maraga, Fagatau, Tapuhoe, Napuka and Mihiro.
+Pa‘umotu has seven dialects or linguistic areas: covering Parata, Vahitu, Maraga, Fagatau, Tapuhoe, Napuka and Mihiroa.
 The native Pa‘umotu people are somewhat nomadic, shifting from one atoll to another and thereby creating a wide variety of dialects.
 The natives refer to this nomadic tendency as orihaerenoa, from the root words ori (meaning 'to wander around'), haere (meaning 'to go') and noa (meaning 'non-restriction').

 Pa‘umotu is very similar to Tahitian, and a considerable amount of Tahitianization has affected Pa‘umotu.
 Primarily due to the political and economical dominance of Tahiti in the region, many Pa‘umotu (especially those from the Western atolls) are bilingual, speaking both Pa’umotu and Tahitian.
 Many young Pa‘umotu who live on atolls nearer to Tahiti speak only Tahitian and no Pa‘umotu.

 An example is the Pa’umotu use of a velar sound such as k or g, which in Tahitian-Pa‘umotu (a blending of the languages) is rather a glottal stop.
 For example, the word for 'shark' in Pa’umotu is mago, but in the blending of the two languages it becomes ma'o, dropping the voiced velar nasal consonant g.
 The same is true with words such as matagi/mata'i and koe/oe.

 These differences in dialect lead to a split between "Old Pa‘umotu" and "New Pa‘umotu".
 Many younger Pa‘umotu do not recognize some words that their forebears used, such as the word ua for 'rain'.
 Younger Pa‘umotu use the word toiti for 'rain' in contemporary Pa‘umotu.